-Students can contact Health & Wellness Center at 610-568-1467 b.
-Anonymous Notice to Mandated Reporters
+Students can contact Health & Wellness Center at 610-568-1467 c.
+Mandated Reporters and Formal Notice/Complaints

 Employees can contact the Employee Assistance Program at: https://familyguidancecenter.com/site/

 Employees who are confidential and who receive reports within the scope of their confidential roles will timely submit anonymous statistical information for Clery Act purposes unless they believe it would be harmful to their client, patient, or parishioner.